Royal Mausoleum, Frogmore: Design

 The centrepiece of the mausoleum is the sarcophagus containing the remains of Victoria and Albert.
 The couple are each depicted in recumbent effigies in marble sculpted by the Italian sculptor Carlo Marochetti.
 The effigy of Albert was the last work completed before Marochetti's death.
 Albert is depicted in his Field marshal uniform wearing his Order of the Garter.
 The effigy of Victoria was completed at the same time, and kept in storage until her death.

 It was mined from the Cairngail quarry in Longside, Aberdeenshire.
 The block was the fourth block mined; the previous three having been rejected due to flaws.
-The block of granite measured 10 ft x 8 ft x 4 ft and weighed more than 33 tonnes, but weighed 18 tonnes after being fashioned into a sarcophagus.
+The block of granite measured 10 ft × 8 ft × 4 ft and weighed more than 33 tonnes, but weighed 18 tonnes after being fashioned into a sarcophagus.
 The lid for the sarcophagus weighed 4.5 to 5 tonnes.
 The colour of the granite has been variously described as dark grey or blue.
-The sarcophagus rests on a block of black Belgian marble which had been promised to the Royal family by King Leopold I of Belgium and given to the mausoleum by King Leopold II following his father Leopold's death in 1865.
+The sarcophagus rests on a block of black Belgian marble which had been promised to the royal family by King Leopold I of Belgium and given to the mausoleum by King Leopold II following his father Leopold's death in 1865.
 Angels kneeling in prayer stand at each corner of the sarcophagus.
 The angels were sculpted in bronze by Marochetti and cast by the Parisian foundry of Ferdinand Barbedienne.
 The angels were removed for the interment ceremony of Victoria.

-The latter and wing windows of the Royal mausoleum were originally decorated with patterned glass and the armorial crests of the Saxe-Coburg family.
+The latter and wing windows of the royal mausoleum were originally decorated with patterned glass and the armorial crests of the Saxe-Coburg family.
 Each window featured an angel playing a musical instrument.
 The stained glass was renewed under the direction of Edward VII in the early 20th century, and the cupola was repainted at the same time.